Athilakshmi30/robot_delivery_system/README.md

 **Expected Behavior:**
 - After completing the current order, the robot will return to the Kitchen to collect food for the next order and continue the process accordingly.

+**Note:** If the order is cancelled while the robot is en route to deliver it (between the kitchen and the table), the robot will not consider the order as cancelled, as it is already on its way.
+In such cases, the customer can cancel the order by simply not accepting the pop-up confirmation.
+The robot will then return the food to the kitchen.